Looking to buy a new car? The best car loan rates in Canada can save you a ton of interest fees and make your life much

 Canada Drives has been connecting Canadians with competitive car loan rates since 2010.
-With over 350 affiliated dealerships across the country and 1 million completed applications, you can have your car in as little as 48 hours.
+With several affiliated dealerships across the country and 1 million completed applications, you can have your car in as little as 48 hours.

 To start the process, you will need to complete an online application form which takes 10 minutes or less.